khanlou/Objective-Shorthand/README.md

 	- (NSArray*) sortedArray;

-Objective-Shorthand also includes `-reversedArray` and `-flattenedArray`.
+Objective-Shorthand also includes `-reversedArray`, `-flattenedArray`, and `-compactedArray`, which creates a new array with `NSNull` objects removed.

 ### Functional Collection Operators